allegations0/foc/docs/deploy.md

 Please note this may take a while.

 - Windows:
-  - Execute `deploy.bat`
+  - Execute `deployfull.bat`
 - Linux:
   - Run: `npm run deployfull`

-This will generate a `focfull.zip` containing the full game.
+This will generate a `focfull.zip` containing the full game with all images.

+## Building the itch.io zip version

+- Windows:
+  - Execute `deployitch.bat`
+- Linux:
+  - Run: `npm run deployitch`

+This will generate a `focitch.zip` containing the game version suitable to be played on browser in itch.io.
+Note that itch.io has a strict requirement of "at most 1000 files".
+To reduce the number of files, you can remove some of the unit images found in the `dist` folder.
+The easiest way to do this is to download a previous version from `itch.io`, then override the `dist/imagepacks` folder with the one from the previous `itch.io` version.

 ## Release notes and documentation